caseif/SkyMM-NX/README.md

 ### Building

-SkyrimNXModManager depends on `devkitA64` and `libnx` to compile.
+SkyMM-NX depends on `devkitA64` and `libnx` to compile.
 These packages are installable through [devkitPro pacman](https://devkitpro.org/wiki/devkitPro_pacman).

 Once all dependencies have been satisfied, simply run `make` in the project directory.

 ### License

-SkyrimNXModManager is made available under the
+SkyMM-NX is made available under the
 [MIT License](https://github.com/caseif/SkyrimNXModManager/blob/master/LICENSE).
 It may be used, modified, and distributed within the bounds of this license.